|

 Split Pea and Ham Soup In White Bowl

-How TO Store Leftover Ham Split Pea Soup
+How To Store Leftover Ham Split Pea Soup

 To store the leftover spit pea and ham soup place in an airtight container and store in the fridge for up to three to four days.
-The soup can be frozen for up to three months in freezer safe containers.

 Other Ingredients To Add To Smoked Ham Split Pea Soup: